jolu2111/Master_thesis/LaTeX/PLAN.md

 - Use DeepXDE library when possible when dealing with difficult geometries.

 - Soil property characterization is an area BNN could work.

+- Make a PINN with MC dropout witgh both:
+  - Input drawn from a PDF during training
+  - Input stationary - drawn from a PDF during training
+- Make an ipynb of Impoprtance sampling
+- Make a PINN with

 # Questions